-We currently meet all together twice a term, with our sub committees meeting at least once a term, where we review and monitor areas including Finance, Premises & Health & Safety, Pay & Personnel, Admissions and Staff Performance Management.
-We also attend a variety of training and briefings throughout the school year.
+We currently meet all together three times a term and also attend a variety of training and briefings throughout the school year.

-Our current Chair, Niki Lamont, meets at least twice a month with our Head to ensure all is running smoothly.
+Our current Chair, Michelle Palles-Clark, meets at least twice a month with our Head to ensure all is running smoothly.

 If you would like to know more, or to make contact with any of our governors, please ask at the school office and this can be arranged.